 Avocados are incredibly versatile and can be eaten in sweet or savory dishes, so don’t hesitate to add them to your meal plan.
 This fruit has many health benefits, including managing prediabetes, lowering blood pressure, adding dietary fiber to your diet, preventing blood sugar spikes, and helping with cognitive health and heart health.

 In picture one, you can see his response to his smoothie when he added the avocado to his smoothie.
 In picture two, you can see how his blood sugar spiked when he didn’t add the avocado.

-His dietitian, Yvonne M. tells us, “In picture one, Stuart enjoyed a smoothie with almond milk, 2 ounces of avocado, cocoa plant-based protein powder, cymbiotika red yeast rice, and peanut butter.
+His dietitian, Yvonne M. tells us, “In picture one, Stuart enjoyed a smoothie with almond milk, two ounces of avocado, cocoa plant-based protein powder, cymbiotika red yeast rice, and peanut butter."